TrisPatt/heritage-housing-predictive-analytics/README.md

 The client gains the ability to confidently price her inherited properties.
 She can use the dashboard as a tool for future investments or sales in the Ames property market.

-### User stories and Epics
+## Epics and User stories

-#### The Practioner
-Epic 1: Information Gathering and Data Collection
+**Epic 1: Information Gathering and Data Collection**<br>
 Description: Gather relevant data to understand the problem domain and prepare it for analysis and modeling.

-User Stories:
+**User Stories:**<br>

+Data Practitioner’s Perspective:<br>
-As a data practitioner, I want to obtain a public dataset of house attributes and sale prices in Ames, Iowa, so that I can analyze and model the relationship between attributes and prices.
+* As a data practitioner, I want to obtain a public dataset of house attributes and sale prices in Ames, Iowa, so that I can analyze and model the relationship between attributes and prices.
-As a data practitioner, I want to understand the client’s specific goals and requirements, so that I can tailor the analysis and predictions to their needs.
+* As a data practitioner, I want to understand the client’s specific goals and requirements, so that I can tailor the analysis and predictions to their needs.<br>

+Client’s Perspective:<br>
+* As the client, I want to provide my specific requirements and goals for the analysis, so that the outputs align with my needs.
+* As the client, I want to ensure that the data collected reflects real-world house attributes and prices, so that the predictions are relevant and actionable.
+* As the client, I want to be informed about the sources of data used, so that I can trust the integrity of the analysis.
+---

-Epic 2: Data Visualization, Cleaning, and Preparation
+**Epic 2: Data Visualization, Cleaning, and Preparation**<br>
 Description: Analyze, visualize, and prepare the dataset to extract meaningful insights and ensure it is ready for modeling.

-User Stories:
+**User Stories:**<br>

+Data Practitioner’s Perspective:<br>
-As a data practitioner, I want to clean the dataset by handling missing values and outliers, so that the analysis and model training are not biased.
+* As a data practitioner, I want to clean the dataset by handling missing values and outliers, so that the analysis and model training are not biased.
-As a data practitioner, I want to encode categorical variables, so that they can be used effectively in the regression model.
+* As a data practitioner, I want to encode categorical variables, so that they can be used effectively in the regression model.
-As a data practitioner, I want to create visualizations (e.g., scatterplots, heatmaps, boxplots) of correlated variables against sale price, so that the client can understand the relationships between house attributes and sale price.
+* As a data practitioner, I want to create visualizations (e.g., scatterplots, heatmaps, boxplots) of correlated variables against sale price, so that the client can understand the relationships between house attributes and sale price.*(Business requirement 1)*
-As a data practitioner, I want to compute correlation coefficients (Pearson, Spearman) and PPS scores, so that I can identify the most relevant variables for sale price prediction.
+* As a data practitioner, I want to compute correlation coefficients (Pearson, Spearman) and PPS scores, so that I can identify the most relevant variables for sale price prediction.*(Business Requirement 1)*
+* As a data practitioner, I want to perform feature engineering on the required features to enhance the quality and predictive power of the dataset, ensuring the model is optimally prepared for training.

+Client’s Perspective:<br>
+* As a user, I want to see clear visualizations of the relationships between house attributes and sale price, so that I can understand the factors driving property values *(Business requirement 1)*.
+* As a user, I want the dataset to be properly cleaned and prepared, so that the predictions I receive are reliable.
+* As a user, I want to know which variables are most important for sale price predictions, so that I can make informed decisions about property improvements.*(Business requiremnt 1)*
+---

-Epic 3: Model Training, Optimization, and Validation
+**Epic 3: Model Training, Optimization, and Validation**<br>
 Description: Build, train, and validate a regression model to predict house sale prices with acceptable performance metrics.

-User Stories:
+**User Stories:**<br>

+Data Practitioner’s Perspective:<br>
-As a data practitioner, I want to train a regression model using house attribute data, so that I can predict sale prices for the client’s inherited properties.
+* As a data practitioner, I want to train a regression model using house attribute data, so that I can predict sale prices for the client’s inherited properties *(Business Requirement 2)*.
-As a data practitioner, I want to optimize the model’s hyperparameters, so that the model achieves a minimum R² score of 0.75 on both the training and test sets.
+* As a data practitioner, I want to optimize the model’s hyperparameters, so that the model achieves a minimum R² score of 0.75 on both the training and test sets. *(Business requirement 2)*.
-As a data practitioner, I want to evaluate the model using metrics such as MAE, RMSE, and R², so that I can ensure its accuracy and reliability.
+* As a data practitioner, I want to evaluate the model using metrics such as MAE, RMSE, and R², so that I can ensure its accuracy and reliability.

+Client’s Perspective:<br>
+* As a user, I want the model to provide accurate predictions for my four inherited properties, so that I can set competitive sale prices. *(Business Requirement 2)*
+* As a user, I want assurance that the model has been thoroughly tested, so that I can trust its recommendations.
+* As a user, I want the model’s performance metrics (e.g., R², MAE) to meet the agreed-upon standards, so that I know the predictions are reliable.
+---

-Epic 4: Dashboard Planning, Design, and Development
+**Epic 4: Dashboard Planning, Design, and Development**<br>
 Description: Create an interactive dashboard to display the analysis results and allow the client to explore data and predictions.

-User Stories:
+**User Stories:**<br>

+Data Practitioner’s Perspective:<br>
-As a data practitioner, I want to design a dashboard interface that is user-friendly, so that the client can intuitively interact with the visualizations and predictions.
+* As a data practitioner, I want to design a dashboard interface that is user-friendly, so that the client can intuitively interact with the visualizations and predictions.
-As a data practitioner, I want to include visualizations of correlations and feature importance in the dashboard, so that the client can understand the drivers of sale price.
+* As a data practitioner, I want to include visualizations of correlations and feature importance in the dashboard, so that the client can understand the drivers of sale price *(Business Requirement 1)*.
-As a data practitioner, I want to build a functionality in the dashboard to predict sale prices for the client’s four inherited properties, so that the client can make informed pricing decisions.
+* As a data practitioner, I want to build a functionality in the dashboard to predict sale prices for the client’s four inherited properties, so that the client can make informed pricing decisions *(business Requirement 2)*.
-As a data practitioner, I want to allow the client to input house attributes into the dashboard and receive sale price predictions for other properties in Ames, so that the dashboard can serve as a future planning tool.
+* As a data practitioner, I want to allow the client to input house attributes into the dashboard and receive sale price predictions for other properties in Ames, so that the dashboard can serve as a future planning tool *(business Requirement 2)*.

+Client’s Perspective:<br>
+* As a user, I want the dashboard to be intuitive and easy to navigate, so that I can use it without technical expertise.
+* As a user, I want to explore visualizations of how house attributes affect sale price, so that I can make data-driven decisions about property improvements *(Business Requirement 1)*.
+* As a user, I want to input house attributes into the dashboard and receive sale price predictions, so that I can evaluate potential future investments in Ames, Iowa *(business Requirement 2)*.
+* As a user, I want the dashboard to provide an overview of the model performance and see statistics related to the model.
+---

-Epic 5: Dashboard Deployment and Release
+**Epic 5: Dashboard Deployment and Release**<br>
 Description: Deploy the completed dashboard for the client to use and ensure proper functionality.

-User Stories:
+**User Stories:**<br>

+Data Practitioner’s Perspective:<br>
-As a data practitioner, I want to host and deploy the dashboard on a secure platform, so that the client can access it easily.
+* As a data practitioner, I want to host and deploy the dashboard on a secure platform, so that the client can access it easily.
-As a data practitioner, I want to test the dashboard for usability and performance, so that it meets the client’s requirements without technical issues.
+* As a data practitioner, I want to test the dashboard for usability and performance, so that it meets the client’s requirements without technical issues.
-As a data practitioner, I want to provide the client with a tutorial or user guide, so that they can effectively utilize the dashboard for their property pricing needs.

-#### The Client
-Epic 1: Understanding the Factors Influencing Sale Prices
-Description: As the client, I want to explore how various house attributes affect sale prices so that I can understand what drives property value in Ames, Iowa.

-User Stories:
-As the client, I want to view clear visualizations of how house attributes (e.g., living space, build quality) correlate with sale prices so that I can identify key factors that influence property value.
-As the client, I want to review a report summarizing the most relevant variables impacting sale prices so that I can make informed pricing decisions.
-As the client, I want to explore how specific attributes of my four inherited houses compare to the highest-impact features, so that I can estimate their potential market value.

-Epic 2: Predicting Sale Prices
-Description: As the client, I want to predict the sale prices of my inherited properties and other houses in Ames, Iowa, so that I can confidently set prices and plan for future investments.

-User Stories:
-As the client, I want to view accurate sale price predictions for my four inherited houses so that I can determine their market value.
-As the client, I want to input house attributes into the dashboard to predict sale prices for other properties in Ames, so that I can plan for future property sales or investments.
-As the client, I want to understand how the predictions are generated (e.g., which features contributed most), so that I can trust and validate the results.

-Epic 3: Using an Interactive Dashboard
-Description: As the client, I want to use a dashboard to interact with the data and predictions so that I can explore insights easily and make decisions efficiently.

-User Stories:
-As the client, I want a user-friendly dashboard that provides easy navigation, so that I can quickly access the insights and tools I need.
-As the client, I want to view visualizations on the dashboard (scatterplots, heatmaps, etc.) to see how house attributes relate to sale prices, so that I can explore patterns intuitively.
+Client’s Perspective:<br>
-As the client, I want the dashboard to display the combined sale price of my inherited properties, so that I can understand their total market value.
+* As a user, I want the dashboard to be hosted on a secure and accessible platform, so that I can use it whenever needed.
-As the client, I want to simulate how changing specific house attributes (e.g., adding a garage or increasing living space) affects sale prices, so that I can evaluate improvement options for my properties.

-Epic 4: Evaluating Project Success
-Description: As the client, I want to evaluate the outcomes of the analysis and the dashboard's capabilities to ensure they meet my needs.

-User Stories:
-As the client, I want to ensure the visualizations clearly show how house attributes correlate with sale prices, so that I can gain actionable insights.
-As the client, I want to ensure the sale price predictions meet an agreed level of accuracy (R² ≥ 0.75) so that I can trust the model's outputs.
+* As a user, I want to be supplied with a thorough Readme so that I can deploy the project myself if needed.
-As the client, I want to provide feedback on the dashboard’s usability and insights, so that any necessary improvements can be made before final deployment.

-Epic 5: Leveraging Insights for Business Decisions
-Description: As the client, I want to use the insights and tools provided to maximize the value of my inherited properties and plan for future real estate opportunities.

-User Stories:
-As the client, I want to identify the features that add the most value to houses in Ames, so that I can prioritize improvements to my inherited properties.
-As the client, I want to understand trends in the Ames housing market, so that I can make data-driven investment decisions.
-As the client, I want to use the dashboard for future sales predictions, so that I can manage property sales efficiently.

 ## Dashboard Design